wongzy/wongzy.github.io/source/_posts/deep-understanding-of-Android-ActivityManagerService.md

 We will spend a lot on the launch flow of Activity in this section, it is the most difficult way of five ways, believe read can realize it if work hard.

 ## start with am

+am is the same as pm, it is a script, it used to interact with AMS, for example, launch Activity, launch Service, send Broadcast.When we use am script to launch a activity, it eventually will invoke AMS's startActivityAnd Wait function to deal with this launch request, it is a sample way to analyze Activity's launch via am.

+## analysis to AMS's startActivityAndWait